open-company/open-company-storage/README.md

 ##### RethinkDB for Linux

-If you run Linux on your development environment you can get a package for you distribution or compile from source.
+If you run Linux on your development environment (good for you, hardcore!) you can get a package for you distribution or compile from source.
 Details are on the [installation page](http://rethinkdb.com/docs/install/).

 ##### RethinkDB for Windows